GoogleCloudPlatform/oozie-to-airflow/README.md

 `configuration.properties` and fill in with configuration data.

 ### Output
-In this example the output will appear in `output/pig/test_pig_dag.py`.
+In this example the output will be created in `./output/pig/` folder.

 The converted DAG uses the `DataProcPigOperator` in Airflow.

 ### Known limitations
 **1. Configuration options**

 From the [Oozie documentation](https://oozie.apache.org/docs/5.1.0/WorkflowFunctionalSpec.html#a3.2.3_Pig_Action)